Traffic Analytics Dashboard

 June 2017 - July 2018

-At Microsoft, I worked as a UX Designer for Traffic Analytics, a flagship cloud-based Network Monitoring solution.
-The goal was to design visualizations and an easy-to-se dashboard to support network traffic analytics.
-In particular, I was required to create a visual dashboard for network admins for them to look into their network traffic.
+At Microsoft, I worked as a UX Designer for Traffic Analytics, a flagship cloud-based network monitoring solution of Microsoft Azure.
+The goal was to design visualizations and an easy-to-use dashboard to support visual analytics of network traffic.

-This was a unique experience of building an entire product experience from scratch.
+This was a unique experience of building a complex enterprise product experience from scratch.
 I helped build and ship the first public version of the product.

-As the only designer working on this product, I was responsible for the initial phase of understanding the user requirements, building the information architecture for the complex diversity of content, UI flows for intermingled tasks, UI screens, and scalable visual assets.
+As the only designer working on this team, I was responsible for the initial phase of understanding the user requirements, building the information architecture for the complex diversity of content, UI flows for intermingled tasks, UI screens, and scalable visual assets.

-Traffic Analytics, a cloud-based solution that provides visibility into user and application traffic on your cloud networks.
-Traffic Analytics analyzes NSG Flow Logs across Azure regions and equips you with actionable information to optimize workload performance, secure applications and data, audit your organization’s network activity and stay compliant.
+Traffic Analytics is a cloud-based solution that provides visibility into user and application traffic on cloud networks.
+It analyses NSG Flow Logs across Azure regions and equips users with actionable information to optimize workload performance, secure applications and data, and audit organization’s network.
+Overall, Traffic Analytics allows users to:

-Gain visibility into network activity across your cloud networks
+Gain visibility into network activity across the Azure cloud system, VNETs, and subnets

 More details can be found on the Microsoft Blog here.

-Users can use the product on their laptops or large monitors.
+Users can use such dashboards on their laptops or large monitors.
 They also juggle between multiple products to understand root cause of a network issue.

-Due to NDA, I cannot disclose the details of the process and the iterations, however, you can find a case-study discussing important design implications “here”, which involved exploring how complex products visualize large scale data for easy consumption.
-Because the domain of networking was entirely new to me I used analogies to understand and communicate the concepts.
-My development team often gave me insights into how the world of networking works.
+Due to NDA, I cannot disclose the details of the process and the iterations, however, you can find a case-study discussing important design implications “here”.

-Below are few snapshots from the Dashboard, Geo-Map visualization, and some finer UI details like the filter design.
+Below are few snapshots from the dashboard, geo-map visualization, and some finer UI details.

-I explored various visualizations for how the data centers (DC) can be shown visually on the dashboard (Seen below).
-The premise was to show 'which DC is talking to which one with how many flows'.
-I explored heat maps and flow diagrams but eventually shelved those because they had limitations of scalability.
+I explored different approaches to visualize the data centers (DC) on the dashboard.
+The primary goal was to show 'which DC is talking to which one and with how many flows'.

-It is good to be out of your comfort zone: Before working on this product I only had experience working on commercial products which I could easily relate to.
-This was because I could imagine myself or someone I know using it.
+It is good to be out of your comfort zone: Before working on this product I only had experience working on consumer-facing products which I could easily relate to as a user myself.
 However, designing for enterprise products is a different ball game requiring domain expertise, working with specialized users, and dealing with a lot of legacy approaches from other products.

-Working with a remote mothership: At Microsoft India, teams often work in close conjunction with the HQ at Redmond, WA.
+Working with a remote leadership: At Microsoft India, teams often work in close conjunction with the HQ at Redmond, WA.
 We used many shared components and that required frequent late night calls.
-It only makes me think of the scale which is required to build a small solution in the Titanic of cloud services-Azure.
+This not only enabled me to plan the deliveries in advance but also communicate the work effectively in virtual meetings (at different time zones).

 Where is thy user?: Getting time from very niche users for an MVP product can be difficult.
 It often required me to collaborate with research teams in Redmond and to conduct remote usability studies with users across the world.